Astroturfing: Politics

 In 2009–2010, an Indiana University research study developed a software system to detect astroturfing on Twitter due to the sensitivity of the topic in the run up to the 2010 U.S. midterm elections and account suspensions on the social media platform.
 The study cited a limited number of examples, all promoting conservative policies and candidates.

 In 2003, GOPTeamLeader.com offered the site's users "points" that could be redeemed for products if they signed a form letter promoting George Bush and got a local paper to publish it as a letter to the editor.
 More than 100 newspapers published an identical letter to the editor from the site with different signatures on it.
 Similar campaigns were used by GeorgeWBush.com, and by MoveOn.org to promote Michael Moore's film Fahrenheit 9/11.
 The Committee for a Responsible Federal Budget's "Fix the Debt" campaign advocated to reduce government debt without disclosing that its members were lobbyists or high-ranking employees at corporations that aim to reduce federal spending.
 It also sent op-eds to various students that were published as-is.

 Some organizations in the Tea Party movement have been accused of being astroturfed.
-Scholars have argued that while the movement presented itself as a grassroots uprising, it relied heavily on elite funding and coordination.
-Legal scholar Ryan D. Murphy describes the Tea Party as “constitutionalism as astroturf,” asserting that it “presents itself as spontaneous and rooted in popular sovereignty, but is in fact manufactured and directed by elites.”
-He argues that the movement's appeal to constitutional principles served to “obscure its top-down nature,” allowing organizations like Americans for Prosperity and FreedomWorks to advance deregulatory goals under the guise of public outrage.
-This strategy laid the foundation for later campaigns, including the parental rights movement, which similarly mobilize populist rhetoric around freedom and individual rights while receiving support from institutional actors.

 In October and November 2018, conservative marketing firm Rally Forge created what The New Yorker described as "a phony left-wing front group, America Progress Now, which promoted Green Party candidates online in 2018, apparently to hurt Democrats in several races by relying on the spoiler candidate strategy.
 Its ads on Facebook used socialist memes and slogans to attack Democrats and urge third-party protest voting in several tight races, including the 2018 Wisconsin gubernatorial election.